arellano-gustavo/file-upload/README.md

 # file-upload
-This is a mini project for demonstration propouses that uses SpringBoot &amp; Jersey for a file-upload REST Service demo
+This is a mini project for demonstration purposes that uses SpringBoot &amp; Jersey for a file-upload REST Service demo